MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/loops.md

 ## Getting started with loops

-Loops are used to automate repetitive tasks by executing a block of actions multiple times.
+Loops are used to automate repetitive sections of a flow by executing a block of actions multiple times.

-Useful applications and featuresy:
+Useful applications and features:
-* Use simple loops to perform a given number of repetitions and iterate through data
+* Use simple loops to perform a given number of repetitions and iterate through data.
-* Deploy loop conditions in order to repeat actions until a condition is met
+* Deploy loop conditions in order to repeat actions until a condition is met.
-* Iterate through the items of a list using for each loops
+* Iterate through the items of a list using for each loops.
-* Explicitly end loops when required
+* Explicitly end loops when required.

 You can find more information on how to use the loop actions [here](../use-loops.md)